-- a.
-Except as otherwise allowed by the Nebraska Department of Education (NDE), all foods and beverages sold during the school day as part of a fundraiser or for any other purpose in competition with the National School Lunch and Breakfast Programs must meet the nutrition standards of those programs. - b.
+- e.
+Other Limitations.
+No competitive food can be sold to children anywhere on school premises beginning one half hour before breakfast and/or lunch service until one half hour after meal service unless all proceeds earned during these time periods go to the school nutrition program. - f.
+Except as otherwise allowed by the Nebraska Department of Education (NDE), all foods and beverages sold during the school day as part of a fundraiser or for any other purpose in competition with the National School Lunch and Breakfast Programs must meet the nutrition standards of those programs. - g.
 Fundraiser food or beverages are NOT exempt from the USDA Smart Snacks in School nutrition standards.
-Therefore, if food is sold as a fundraiser: - (1) It shall not be sold in competition with school meals in the food service area during the meal service. - (2) It shall not be sold or otherwise made available to students anywhere on school premises during the period beginning one half hour prior to the serving period for breakfast and/or lunch and lasting until one half hour after the serving of breakfast and/or lunch. - (3) The sale of food items during the school day shall meet the USDA Smart Snacks in School nutrition requirements - (4) This restriction does not apply to food sold during non-school hours, weekends, and off-campus fundraising events such as concessions during after-school sporting events, school plays or concerts; or to bulk food items that are sold for consumption at home.
+Therefore, if food is sold as a fundraiser: - (1) It shall not be sold in competition with school meals in the food service area during the meal service. - (2) It shall not be sold or otherwise made available to students anywhere on school premises during the period beginning one half hour prior to the serving period for breakfast and/or lunch and lasting until one half hour after the serving of breakfast and/or lunch. - (3) The sale of food items during the school day shall meet the USDA Smart Snacks in School nutrition requirements - (4) This restriction does not apply to food sold during non-school hours, weekends, and offcampus fundraising events such as concessions during after-school sporting events, school plays or concerts; or to bulk food items that are sold for consumption at home.
 (Ex: frozen pizzas, cookie dough tubs, etc.)